 The Chatham Area Public Library offers free notary public service to the community.
 A public notary is almost always available during Library hours, but those interested should call before visiting the library to be certain that we can assist.

 The purpose of notarization is to prevent fraud and forgery.
 A notary acts as an official and unbiased witness to the identity of persons who comes before the notary for a specific purpose.

-Please review the following information in order to use our Notary System:
+Please review the following information in order to use our Notary Services:

 - Please do not sign your documents before you come to the library.
 We require that we see you sign your documents.